kurtlawrence/papyrus/README.md

 papyrus [out0]: 4
 ```

-Papyrus is in active development, see [changelog](https://github.com/kurtlawrence/papyrus) for updates.

 ## Overview
 Papyrus creates a Rust REPL in your terminal.
 Code can be typed in, line by line with feedback on
 the evaluation, or code can be injected via stdin handles.